 - Chapter 550 made another reveal.
 A reveal that's doesn't make the plot take a new direction, but explained everything that has happened since chapter 1.

 - The reveal of who really attacked Iceburg in the Water Seven arc.

 - The reveal of what the ancient weapon mentioned in the Jaya Arc truly is in Chapter 649.

-- In Ojamajo Doremi, the Witch Queen is The Faceless until the penultimate episode of the series (and only one or two hints are given to her true identity in the final season).
+- The Witch Queen is The Faceless until the penultimate episode of the series (and only one or two hints are given to her true identity in the final season).
 She was watching the girls the entire time as Yuki-sensei, the school nurse.

 - Monster has a number of them, the biggest one probably being the reveal that the woman in Prague is really Johan.

 - Aizen didn't die.
 He faked his death, was the Big Bad behind the Soul Society arc and Tousen and Gin were his accomplices.

 - The Quincies still exist and have created a fully-functional society living in the shadow of Seireitei.
 Literally.
 The two cities share the same space by virtue of a dimensional trick using Seireitei's shadows.